d0nk3yhm/fxp_edit/README.md

 1.python server.py  ( in backend folder )
 2.go to http://localhost:5000

+3.

+You might have to make these folders inside the "backend" folder:
+"temp_files"
+"modified_fxp_files"
+"json_files"

 ------------------------------------------------------------------------------

 vstplugin.py and aeffect.py is based on PyVST (https://github.com/mbrucher/PyVST) , and is licensed under GPL-3.0